 This week’s Hispanic PR Blog interview is with Hispanic PR bloggers Carrie Ferguson Weir and Marta Darby, the dynamic duo behind the Tiki Tiki Blog.
 Weir and Darby created the blog for sharing stories about growing up and living Latino in the United States.
+“The blog is a “daily fiesta” and its founders encourage contributors to share their stories and videos.”
 We recently caught up with Carrie.

 HPRB: Tell us about your self, any relevant journalism experience you have and why you started your blog?